 Should you use a domain broker service?

-A domain broker service can be ideal if you are hoping to purchase a domain that someone else already owns.
+A domain broker service can be ideal if you hope to purchase a domain that someone else already owns.
 They typically are “white glove” services, so they take care of the whole process for you, and you can sit back and wait for it to happen.

 The service process

 The process is typically pretty simple.
 First, you submit a request for the domain and pay the initial fee (usually $100-$125).
 After that, you have a short consultation call with your broker, and then they handle it.
-The broker will reach out to the domain owner, negotiate a price, purchase the domain, and then transfer the domain for you.
+The broker will contact the domain owner, negotiate a price, purchase the domain, and then transfer the domain for you.